-This International Women’s Day, we’re celebrating the women at the heart of How-2-Drive, and making the case for more women to consider a career as a driving instructor.
+This International Women’s Day, we’re celebrating the women at the heart of How-2-Drive, and making the case for more women to consider a career as a female driving instructor.

 The latest data released by the DVSA showed only 22% of instructors in Great Britain were female.

-Driving jobs may traditionally have been male-dominated but Samantha Floyd, who runs How-2-Drive with her husband Howard, said she hopes more women will come forward to train to become a female driving instructor.
+Driving jobs may traditionally have been male-dominated.
+However, Samantha Floyd, who runs How-2-Drive with her husband Howard, said she hopes more women will come forward to train to become female driving instructors.

 Being a driving instructor can offer many benefits to men and women alike.